yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/INSTRUCTIONS.md

 - `--gold-standard`: Path to gold standard JSON or `.compmodel` file (for evaluation)
 - `--baseline-models-dir`: Directory with baseline `.compmodel` files (default: `data/baseline_models`)
 - `--no-llm`: Disable LLM, use pattern-based extraction only
+- `--output-base-dir`: Base directory used when `--output` is not provided (default: `reports`)
+- `--llm-compartments-chars`: Max characters of paper text sent to LLM for compartment extraction (default: `50000`)
+- `--llm-flows-chars`: Max characters of paper text sent to LLM for flow extraction (default: `80000`)
+- `--llm-parameters-chars`: Max characters of paper text sent to LLM for parameter extraction (default: `80000`)
+- `--flow-fuzzy-threshold`: Fuzzy threshold for snapping flow endpoints to known compartments (default: `0.78`)

 ---